RepoBike/XFileSharing/README.md

-# XFilesharing
+# XFileSharing
-With this mod you will be able to accept payments directly on your site using PayChannel payment gateway.
+This plugin allows you to accept payments directly on your XFileSharing website with PayChannel payment gateway.

 ## Installation